 - AGREED; Pay the demand to secure business.

-However, if you have the ability to pay, but need time?
-Then contact the team at HBG Advisory.
-Consider an insolvency rescue procedure, like
+However, if you require additional time to pay, please contact the team at HBG Advisory.